ArduPilot/ardupilot_wiki/plane/source/docs/arming-your-plane.rst

    This feature in no way removes the need to respect the prop!
-When the plane is powered, ALWAYS avoid placing hands in the vicinity of the propellor, even when the throttle is disarmed.
+When the plane is powered, ALWAYS avoid placing hands in the vicinity of the propeller, even when the throttle is disarmed.
 If all is not well with the autopilot electronics or software there is always a slight possibility that signal could unintentionally reach the motor.
 Even though this is unlikely (and made even less likely